 The objective of the present study was to examine whether there is any significant difference between primary EFL learners who are taught using native listening materials and those who are instructed using non-native accent (i.e., teacher accent) listening materials in terms of their listening comprehension.
 The results of the study indicated that using non-native or teacher accent materials was more effective in enhancing listening comprehension of the participants.
 The main implication of the present study may lie in a reconceptualization of an effective language teacher and disentanglement with overshadow of native-speaker norms as a yardstick in evaluating L2 teachers.
 The results of this study may lend more credit to the claims put forth by EIL debate in emphasizing the fact that sticking to native-speaker norms is not influential in making a teacher be an effective language practitioner.
-From an EIL perspective, native teachers are not superior to non-native teachers, a recently acclaimed stance which assign significant self-confidence to non-native language teachers.
+From an EIL perspective, native teachers are not superior to non-natives simply because of their native languages and L2 may be equally well-instructed by both native and non-native teachers, a recently acclaimed stance which assign significant self-confidence to non-native language teachers.
 EIL perspective may even consider non-native teachers as more effective teachers as they have the experience of learning the language, they are familiar with strategies and have a good pictures of the problems their students might have in learning L2.
 Advocates of EIL acknowledge and appreciate training non-native language teachers based on the grounds that native language teachers are limited in number and L2 teaching profession requires well-trained and qualified L2 teachers.